brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 the single leader approach?
 The first one is that we need to make sure that just one node is able to handle all the writes.
-Although we can split the read work across the entire cluster, all the writes are going to a single server, and if you application is very write-intensive that might be a problem.
+Although we can split the read work across the entire cluster, all the writes are going to a single server, and if your application is very write-intensive that might be a problem.
 Keep in mind though, that most application read a lot more data than they write, so you need to analyze if that's really a problem for you.

 Another problem is that you will need to pay the latency price on writes.
 Remember our colleagues in Asia?
-Well, when they want to update some data, that query will still needs to travel the globe before they get a response.
+Well, when they want to update some data, that query will still need to travel the globe before they get a response.

 Lastly, although this is not really a problem just for single leader replication, you need to think about what will happen when the leader node dies.